AMDESE/AMDSEV/README.md

 virtual machine (VMs) under the control of KVM.
 Encrypted VMs have their pages (code and data) secured such that only the guest itself has access to the unencrypted version.
-Each encrypted VM is associated with a unique encryption key; if its data is accessed to a different entity using a different key the encrypted guests data will be incorrectly decrypted, leading to unintelligible data.
+Each encrypted VM is associated with a unique encryption key; if its data is accessed by a different entity using a different key, the encrypted guests data will be incorrectly decrypted, leading to unintelligible data.